-Property in the area is made up of both commercial and residential property.
+Property here is made up of both commercial and residential spaces.
 While many people reside here, it is also an important base for large corporations.
-Part of the regeneration involved converting old warehouses into luxury apartments, which make up much of the property in the area.
+Part of the regeneration involved converting old warehouses into luxury apartments, which are prominent in this area.

 The area of the Docklands between East India Dock Road and Asprey Way is home to the finest period properties in the neighbourhood.
 These Victorian terraces were once the residences of wealthy London merchants and dock workers.
-Here you will find spacious two and three-storey terraces with basement accommodation.
+Here, you will find spacious two and three-storey terraces with basement accommodation.
 Many of the period houses have been converted into modern luxury flats.
-The attraction of this area is that it’s close to pockets of green spaces, something that’s hard to come by in the Docklands.
+This area is attractive because it’s close to pockets of green spaces, something that’s hard to come by in the Docklands.

-Suppose you are looking for quiet city living in semi-detached or terraced townhouses.
-In that case, there are plenty of houses to choose from in the Isle of Dogs and Tower Hamlets.
-This Docklands peninsula is home to quiet streets featuring a combination of period houses together with brickfronted homes from the mid-20th century.
+This Docklands peninsula is home to quiet streets featuring a combination of period houses and brick-fronted homes from the mid-20th century.
 Additionally, residents enjoy relaxing in the sprawling Millwall Park and City Farm.
 And for families, there are great schools in the E14 postcode neighbourhood.

 The area around the main docks — North Dock, South Dock, Middle Dock, and Blackwall Basin — is where the tall modern apartment blocks are located.
 Glass tower apartment buildings dominate the skyline and offer luxury homes with stunning views over the Thames and East London.
 Look for iconic multi-storey buildings such as the skyscrapers on Park Drive, Pan Peninsula Square, Charter Street, and Westferry Road.

 To the west of the Docklands is the small neighbourhood of Limehouse.
-Here you can find luxurious warehouse conversions offering spacious loft-style living.
-Many ex-industrial buildings still retain their original facades giving the area an exciting appeal.
+Here, you can find luxurious warehouse conversions offering spacious loft-style living.
+Many ex-industrial buildings retain their original facades, giving the area an exciting appeal.
 It is said that Limehouse is one of the most sought-after areas in London to buy or rent.

 Docklands is popular with renters who work in Canary Wharf.
 For many residents, the commute to work consists of a short walk or bicycle ride.
 Then there is the Dockland Light Railway for convenient travel to other parts of the neighbourhood.